Pro-impeachment billionaire Tom Steyer makes late entry into Democratic race

 The Californian made a fortune through a hedge fund he founded, and has spent the past few years devoting that wealth to favorite political causes including impeachment, engaging young voters and fighting climate change.

-He founded the "Need to Impeach" group and seeded it with tens of millions of dollars, which has gone toward TV ads that often feature Steyer as well as campaign-style events.
+He founded the "Need to Impeach" group and seeded it with tens of millions of dollars, which has gone toward television advertisements that often feature Steyer as well as campaign-style events.

-Steyer and his wife have contributed over $238 million to political campaigns and groups, making them the second biggest political donors of all time, behind only Republican casino magnate Sheldon Adelson and his wife, according to the Center for Responsive Politics.
+Steyer and his wife have contributed more than $238 million to political campaigns and groups, making them the second biggest political donors of all time, behind only Republican casino magnate Sheldon Adelson and his wife, according to the Center for Responsive Politics.

 Steyer had long eyed a run for public office and last year actively prepared for a 2020 presidential bid.

-In January, he traveled to Iowa for an announcement, fueling speculation he intended launch a campaign — only to pull a U-turn at the last minute and say he wouldn't be running after all.
-Instead, Steyer said he would dedicate "100% of my time and effort" toward seeking Trump's impeachment.
+In January, he traveled to Iowa for an announcement, fueling speculation he intended to launch a campaign — only to pull a U-turn at the last minute and say he wouldn't be running after all.
+Instead, Steyer said he would dedicate "100 percent of my time and effort" toward seeking Trump's impeachment.

 In the months that followed, many Steyer staffers who had been expecting to work for a presidential campaign left his orbit to join other Democratic White House contenders, including those of former Texas Rep. Beto O'Rourke and Washington Gov. Jay Inslee, who shares Steyer's focus on climate change.